dodyg/practical-aspnetcore/projects/net6/README.md

-# .NET 6 (31)
+# .NET 6 (32)

 This section has for .NET 6 new functionalities.
-All these samples require .NET 6 RC-1(`6.0.100-rc.1.21458.32`) which you can obtain [here](https://dotnet.microsoft.com/download/dotnet/6.0).
+All these samples require .NET 6 Preview 7(`6.0.100-preview.7.21379.14`) which you can obtain [here](https://dotnet.microsoft.com/download/dotnet/6.0).

 * [Hello World](hello-world)